 In a recent blog post, we outlined how Wizeline Academy provides the “last mile” of tech education to help fill the talent gap and increase opportunity for folks interested in a career in software development, UX design, technical writing, and other disciplines.
 To date, more than 25,000 students have graduated from Wizeline Academy’s 200+ learning programs.

 Now, we are taking the mission of Academy to the next level with the Wizeline Apprenticeship Program while helping our customers — some of the world’s most well-known brands — fill critical roles and solve their challenges in the process.
 Read on to learn more about the program, explore a success story, and discover how to get involved.

 Wizeline Apprenticeship Program Goals

-Launched in late 2020, the Wizeline Apprenticeship Program is an ongoing initiative designed to meet three main goals:
+Piloted in 2021, the Wizeline Apprenticeship Program is an ongoing initiative designed to meet three main goals:

 - Help customers solve their unique technology challenges

 - Train and upskill the next generation of engineers for the industry

 - Increase diversity & inclusion in the tech industry

 First, let’s cover goals two and three.
 Regarding goal two, like any apprenticeship program, ours is focused on helping recent college grads and emerging engineers improve their skills, gain practical experience, and advance in their careers.
 Currently, the program is focused on creating opportunities across different disciplines: Data, SRE, Software Engineering, and Mobile.
 While we are exploring other disciplines for the program, we have developed the most training around these specializations, bringing many clients and partners into the fold to ensure the training is relevant and comprehensive.